hithmh/Actor-critic-with-stability-guarantee/README.md

 # Actor-critic-with-stability-guarantee

+This is the code for the paper [Actor-critic reinforcement learning for control with stability guarantee](https://ieeexplore.ieee.org/abstract/document/9146733).

 ## Conda environment
 From the general python package sanity perspective, it is a good idea to use conda environments to make sure packages from different projects do not interfere with each other.